dannyhope/uxbrighton/pages/mentorship.md

 ## C﻿ommitment

-Mentors and mentees can meet when they wish, we ask that you commit to at least 1 hour a month until the end of the programme in April 2023, unless you've got what you need before then.
+We ask that you commit to meeting with your mentee or mentor at least 1-hour a month until the end of the programme in April 2023.
 You can meet virtually or face-to-face.
-We recommend that mentees set a goal to work towards within the programme, mentors can support mentees to achieve this goal by helping them be accountable and asking guiding questions.
-When considering mentoring it may be worth taking into account the [C's of Great UX Mentorship](https://youtu.be/0tZomurxE0w).
+We recommend that mentees set a goal to work towards within the programme, mentors can support mentees to achieve this goal by helping them make a plan, be accountable and asking guiding questions.
+When considering mentoring it's useful to know the [C's of Great UX Mentorship](https://youtu.be/0tZomurxE0w).

 ## Program 1 dates

-Mentorship Check-in - Tuesday 10th January
+Mentorship Check-in - 10th January 2023

 M﻿entorship closing party - Tuesday 11th April

 ## Program 2 dates

-Applications o﻿pen - July
+Applications o﻿pen - July 2023

-M﻿entorship speed matching event - Tuesday 8th August
+M﻿entorship speed matching event - 8th August 2023

-S﻿uccessful applicants contacted - September
+S﻿uccessful applicants contacted - September 2023

+---

-Want to sponsor season 2?
+Insterested in sponsoring season 2?
 Contact anniemarie@uxbri.org.